Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Example 3:

-The employee earned 60 hours of unpaid overtime during the year and used 160 hours of overtime as comp time.
+The employee earned 60 hours of unpaid overtime during the reporting period and used 160 hours of overtime as comp time.
 The employee had a beginning balance of 200 hours and a fiscal year-end balance of 100 hours.
 The employee’s pay rate is $12 per hour.

 Criteria Applied | = Liability in Hours | Hours x Current Rate |